Treats: Small pockets of submental fat under the chin

-After treatment, patients will be able to return to their normal activities within 1 day.
+After treatment, patients will be able to return to their normal activities within one day.
 Patients may experience temporary soreness, bruising, firmness, lumps, bumps, or redness in the treatment area.
 In most cases, the area under the neck where Kybella was injected will be swollen for 2-3 days.

-Before injecting the neck with Kybella, Dr. Kulbersh numbs the area to be injected.
-During this process, patients will feel a few minor pricks and stings, but it is very well tolerated.
-The overall pain level during each injection is quite low.
+Before injecting the neck with Kybella, Dr. Kulbersh numbs the treatment area.
+Patients will feel a few minor pricks and stings during this process, but it is very well tolerated.
+The overall pain level during each injection is relatively low.

 In all medical treatments, there are potential risks involved.
 Risks are minimized by proper patient selection and proper injection technique by a highly skilled and experienced facial plastic surgeon.
 The risks associated with Kybella injections included:

 - Weakness or injury to the nerve that moves the lower lip.
 (This occurred in only 4% of the patients during the clinical trial.
-Amongst all of these patients, the nerve recovered and the patients regained full functioning of the nerve.
-It took an average of 44 days for the nerve to return back to normal.)
+Among all of these patients, patients regained the nerve’s full functioning.
+It took an average of 44 days for the nerve to return to normal.)

 - Difficulty swallowing.
 (This occurred in only 2% of patients during the clinical trials.
 It took an average of 3 days for swallowing to return to normal.)